-Sheikh Mukhtar (1914 – 1980) was a Bollywood actor best known for playing negative shaded roles.
-He is also credited to be the first villain of Bollywood.
+Sheikh Mukhtar (1914 – 1980) was a Bollywood actor best known for playing negative roles.
+He is also credited with being the first villain of Bollywood.
 With a height of six feet two inches, he was the tallest mainstream actor of Bollywood, before Amitabh Bachchan came into scene.
-His appearance and looks attributed a lot to his career as a Bollywood villain.
-Along with his tallest appearance and manly figure, a rugged body of hefty proportions with roughness on his face became tailor-made villain of Bollywood screen.
+His appearance and looks contributed a lot to his career as a Bollywood villain.
+Along with his tallest appearance and manly figure, a rugged body of hefty proportions with roughness on his face became the tailor-made villain of the Bollywood screen.
 Babar and Changez Khan are among his memorable roles.

 After earning from Bollywood, he produced several movies in the 1950s with big stars.
 Deeply impressed with Mughal-E-Azam he produced a movie, Noor Jahan with all his earnings.
 He also took big loans to fulfill his dreams.
 The expensive movie was released in 1967 with Pradeep Kumar and Meena Kumari in lead roles.
 The film was expected to become another epic like Mughal-E-Azam.
 But the film’s failure shattered his dreams and he was forced to flee to Pakistan overnight with its original prints.

-Sheikh Mukhtar – Some interesting and less-known facts
+Sheikh Mukhtar – Some interesting and lesser-known facts

 1. His debut movie Ek Hi Rasta also marked the screen debut of Arun Kumar Ahuja, Govinda’s father.
 The actors played friends in this court drama.
 Sheikh played Mangoo, a pickpocket, but Raja’s best friend (portrayed by Ahuja).